Temper tantrums in toddlers: How to keep the peace

 Or you might try to view your child's tantrum calmly and with compassion.
 Connect with and hold your child.
 Offer comfort and redirection when your child is ready.

 What if my child becomes destructive or dangerous?

 If a tantrum escalates, remove your child from the situation and enforce a timeout:

 - Select a timeout spot.
 Seat your child in a boring place, such as in a chair in the living room or on the floor in the hallway.
-Pull the chair away from the walls and furniture if you think your child might try to engage you by peeling off wallpaper or causing other types of damage.
+Wait for your child to calm down.
+Consider giving one minute of timeout for every year of your child's age.

 - Stick with it.
 If your child begins to wander around before the timeout is over, return him or her to the designated timeout spot.
-Remind your child that he or she is still in timeout.
+Don't respond to anything your child says while he or she is in timeout.

 What about tantrums in public?

 If your child has a tantrum in public, ignore the behavior if possible.
 If your child becomes too disruptive, take him or her to a private spot for a timeout.
 After the timeout return to the activity — or your child will learn that a tantrum is an effective way to escape a given situation.

 As your child's self-control improves, tantrums should become less common.
 Most children begin to have fewer tantrums by age 3 and a half.
 If your child is having trouble speaking at an age-appropriate level, is causing harm to himself or herself or others, holds his or her breath during tantrums to the point of fainting, or if tantrums get worse after age 4, share your concerns with your child's doctor.